NithinKalidas/Appian/Integrations and Web API.md

 ## 17. What authentication method does Appian support for integration?

-## 18.How to get data of employee where age is between 20-25 and salary is greatter than 1,00,000 integration?
+## 18. How to get data of employee where age is between 20-25 and salary is greatter than 1,00,000 integration?

 ## 19. Can we deploy service account to higher environment?
 If yes, Hoe?
 If No how to overcome?